FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 }
 ```

-In this example, `name`, `age`, and `married` are properties of the `person` object, each holding a specific piece of information related person.
+In this example, `name`, `age`, and `married` are properties of the object stored in the `person` variable, each holding a specific piece of information related person.
 Similarly, Node-RED messages use this structure to organize and transport data within your flows.

 ## Anatomy of Node-RED Messages